Skip to main content

 "Domestic" means the entity was formed in Florida.
 "Foreign" means it was formed in another state but registered to do business in Florida.

 Yes.
-You can export search results and filing data to CSV or Excel format from the Filings page.
+You can export search results and filing data to CSV, Excel, or JSON from the Filings page.
 Apply your desired filters first, then use the export button to download the matching records.
+Exports require a free account; larger exports are generated in the background and emailed to you as a download link.

 In Florida business terminology, "Domestic" and "Foreign" don't refer to countries — they refer to where the business was originally formed:

-For example, a Delaware LLC that opens an office in Miami would file as a "Foreign LLC" (FORLL) in Florida.
+For example, a Delaware LLC that opens an office in Miami would file as a "Foreign LLC" (FORL) in Florida.

 Accounts & Saved Searches